ashvini7823/ashvini7823/README.md

 - 📚 Currently, I’m learning *Power BI, **SQL, **Python, and exploring **real-world data analysis projects*.

 ### 🔭 What I’m Working On
-- Developing *data analysis projects* to gain deeper insights into the *IT and entertainment industries*.
+- Developing *data analysis projects* to gain deeper insights into the *IT, Entertainment, E-commerce and Healthcare industries*.
 - Enhancing my skills in *Power Query, **advanced Excel, and **MySQL*.

 ### 👯 I’m Looking to Collaborate On